campuscode/rails-guides-pt-BR/pt-BR/active_job_basics.md

 into small units of work and run in parallel, really.

-O propósito do Active Job
+O Propósito do Active Job
 -----------------------------

 O ponto principal é garantir que todas as aplicações Rails terão uma infraestrutura